Drinking Water Institute

 Lack of access to clean, safe drinking water is often seen as a problem suffered in "developing" countries.
 Recent events in North America, however, have highlighted the fact that our own water is not to be taken for granted.

 There is no better place to explore these issues than the Great Lakes -where 40 million people get drinking water from a basin holding one-fifth of all of the world's available fresh surface water.
-From April 2nd through the 8th, 2017, IJNR will get journalists out from behind their desks and take them into the field to see how safe, clean drinking water is "made" and what issues threaten that supply.
+From April 2nd through the 8th, 2017, IJNR took a group of journalists out into the field to see how safe, clean drinking water is "made" and what issues threaten that supply.

-- Travel to Flint, Michigan to talk with residents about how they're dealing with the aftermath of the lead crisis and meet city and state officials trying to restore faith in the municipal water system.
+- Traveled to Flint, Michigan to talk with residents about how they're dealing with the aftermath of the lead crisis and met city and state officials trying to restore faith in the municipal water system.

-- Learn how nutrient pollution and a resulting "dead zone" in Lake Erie complicate the job of the water department in Cleveland.
+- Learned how nutrient pollution and a resulting "dead zone" in Lake Erie complicate the job of the water department in Cleveland.

-- Meet scientists and engineers working on the latest clean water technologies.
+- Met scientists and engineers working on the latest clean water technologies.